run-ai/docs/docs/Administrator/Cluster-Setup/node-downtime.md

  In a production installation, Run:AI software runs on one or more Run:AI system nodes.
 As a best practice, it's best to have __more than one__ such node so that during planned maintenance or unplanned downtime of a single node, the other node will take over.
 If a second node does not exist, you will have to [designate an arbitrary node](node-roles.md) on the cluster as a Run:AI system node to complete the process below.

  Protocols for planned maintenance and unplanned downtime are identical to Worker Nodes.
-See above section.
+See the section above.